-The collection must consist of not less than ten items with a theme.
+Your collection must consist of not less than ten items with a theme.
 These may be printed or handwritten books, ephemera or any other written material.

-The prize will be:
+The prize consists of:

-- A payment of £500 to the winner
+- A payment of £500 to the winner.

-- An allowance of £250 to choose a book for the University of Edinburgh’s Special Collections, to be selected with Special Collections staff
+- An allowance of £250 to choose a book for the University of Edinburgh’s Special Collections, to be selected with Special Collections staff.

 - Membership of the Friends of Edinburgh University Library.

 - Entry to the national student book collecting prize, sponsored by the Antiquarian Booksellers Association.